betrcode/java-system-test-example/README.md

 This is some example code of how you can create system tests to test a REST service.

-The purpose of these system tests are to test a deployed system.
+The purpose of these system tests are to test a deployed system, or a dockerized system.
 This can be needed to check that you have configured and wired things correctly.

 We drive the system tests with good old _JUnit_.
 There is not always need for a more abstract BDD framework.